-Community Organizing in times of disaster.
-As an organization advocating for basic rights of urban poor people, UPA sees how the bureaucracy in the Philippine government and the culture of patronage politics hinders fast, appropriate and efficient humanitarian response during times of disaster.
-Moreover, climate change mitigation and adaptation projects within the community have been scarce and few, most especially if the elected government officials have insufficient knowledge on the impacts of climate change on the ground and the value of community preparedness, adaptation and mitigation measures.
+Community organizing in times of disaster.
+As an organization advocating for basic rights of urban poor, the Urban Poor Associates (UPA) sees how the bureaucracy in the Philippine government and the culture of patronage politics hinder fast, appropriate, and efficient humanitarian response during times of disaster.
+Moreover, climate change mitigation and adaptation projects in communities have been scarce and few, most especially if the elected government officials have insufficient knowledge on the impacts of climate change on the ground and the value of community preparedness, adaptation, and mitigation measures.

-After UPA’s social investigation in Tacloban City in December 2013, the result of the assessment reflected a need to organize the Yolanda survivors even in times of disaster.
-Community organizing in times of disaster bonds the people together because they will meet and talk about their issues and find ways to help each other.
-Meetings and get-togethers became sources of therapy for disaster survivors because they get to share their fears and uncertainties during meetings.
-They do not feel hopeless because the community is thinking ways on how to resolve their issues and concerns.
-More importantly, with an organized group in times of disaster, the people’s capacity is increased.
-They will again find their voices to call on the duty-bearers to act faster and be more efficient.
+UPA’s social investigation in Tacloban City reflected the need to organize Haiyan survivors.
+Community organizing helped bond the people together.
+It allowed them to meet and talk about their issues and find ways to help one another.
+Meetings and get-togethers became sources of therapy for disaster survivors because they get to share their fears and uncertainties.
+They did not feel hopeless because the community was thinking ways on how to resolve their issues and concerns.
+More importantly, with an organized group in times of disaster, the people’s capacity would be increased.
+They found their voices to call on the duty-bearers to act faster and be more efficient.

 Funding the People's Plan.
-UPA started its community organizing efforts in Tacloban in Barangay 89, San Jose District.
-This fishing village is known as one of the grounds zero where almost every structure was toppled down by the storm surges.
-Almost every family lost a family member.
-According to local residents, around 1,000 died and went missing in this fishing district of San Jose.
+UPA started its community organizing efforts in Tacloban City in Barangay 89 in San Jose District.
+This fishing village is known as one of the “ground zero” where almost all structures were swept away by the storm surge.
+Almost every family lost a member.
+According to residents, around 1,000 died and went missing in this fishing district of San Jose.

-The fishermen of Barangay (village) were the first local contacts of UPA in the community.
-When the international and local NGOs started bringing relief aid, they had sufficient food supplies.
-However, even with enough relief packs the people were still unhappy and dissatisfied most especially with their living conditions in the bankhouses and even in their makeshift tents.
-Most of the NGOs missed out a consultative assessment on the appropriate need to provide.
-The people do not just need tents but most importantly they failed to consult and ask the people what they want and what were their issues to be resolved at that moment.
+The fishers of barangay (the smallest political unit in the Philippines) were the first local contacts of UPA in the city.
+When international and local NGOs started bringing relief aid, they had sufficient food supplies.
+However, even with enough relief packs, many were still unhappy and dissatisfied most especially with their living conditions in the bunkhouses and makeshift tents.
+It seemed that aid providers did not adequately consult people to determine immediate needs of people and appropriate forms of assistance.
+The people did not just need tents.
+Community organizing served as an effective tool to ask the people what they wanted and what their issues were.

-When UPA started meeting the fisher folks and their wives in Barangay 89, we learned that they wanted fresh food such as their fresh catch of fishes; they wanted ply boards on their tents because the sea water seeped into their tents at night; they wanted to serve home-cooked foods for their children; and the fishermen wanted to start fishing and earn income for their families.
+When UPA started meeting the fishers and their wives in Barangay 89, it learned that they wanted fresh food such as their fresh catch of fishes.
+They needed ply boards for their tents because the sea water seeped into their tents at night.
+They preferred serving home-cooked foods to their children.
+The men wanted to resume fishing and earn for their families.

-In line with what the people want, UPA’s work in Tacloban was a combination of humanitarian and community organizing.
-It always starts with where the people are and what their aspirations are.
-Our funding is not as big as the rest of the INGOs, but we were able to efficiently provide relevant and appropriate solutions to the prevailing situations of the people.
-Among UPA’s assistance to Barangay 89 in the relief phase because of community integration and community assessment were:
+Cognizant of what the people need and want, UPA’s work in Tacloban combined humanitarian assistance and community organizing, which always starts with where the people are and what their aspirations are.
+UPA’s funding was not as big as the rest of the INGOs sending help in Tacloban, but it was able to efficiently provide relevant and appropriate solutions to some of the problems in the community.
+After a process of community integration and assessment by community organizers UPA assisted the fishing community in Barangay 89 in terms of:

-Ply boards for the tent’s floorings instead of food packs.
+Provision of ply boards for the tent’s floorings.

-Hot meals for school children cooked by their moms.
+Provision of hot meals cooked by mothers and given to young children

-Boat construction within the community.
-This is done by bringing an expert on fishing boat construction from another province while the local fishermen acted as his assistants in a cash for work scheme; and
+Support for boat construction with the help of an expert on fishing boat construction.
+The male fishers acted as his assistants in this cash-for-work scheme; and